 - Actions – standard actions that are available by default such as sending an email or creating a document

-- Case databases - case databases configured in the same Service that can be used to read values out of stored records or add new records by writing values into a case database
+- Case databases – case databases configured in the same Application that can be used to read values out of stored records or add new records by writing values into a case database

 Calculate - Perform mathematical operations like in Microsoft Excel